Discovering Egypt at Home

 The discovery of the untouched tomb of Tutankhamun remains to this day one of the world’s most astounding archaeological discoveries.
 Since then, the name of this short lived boy pharaoh and his golden face mask have become famous throughout the world and, as such, it is the cornerstone of many children’s discovery of the lives and history of the ancient Egyptians.

 The Egyptian civilisation spanned some 5,000 years and has enthralled both tourists and scholars from the Roman Empire to today.
 The 5th Earl fell in love with Egypt when he first travelled there from Highclere for the sake of his health in the beginning of the 20th century and developed a lifelong passion for archaeology from that moment.

+After the brilliant feedback from our first set of worksheets, we have decided to produce two more.
 Using the resources of our amazing Exhibition here at Highclere on the discovery of the tomb, we have put together a children’s pack which we hope will be both entertaining and educational.
 It contains an illustrated guidebook, a booklet for you or your children to work through, a scarab for luck, a little god and a pencil to fill a morning with interest.
 Click HERE for more information.

 In addition, armed of course with a cup of coffee, I have made a series of Instagram Videos, released in January, to share some of the stories of the 5th Earl's adventures in Egypt from our Egyptian Exhibition.
 They can be found within the IGTV series 'Quirky Corner Coffee'.